Activities in Manhattan

 What to see

-On Fifth Avenue You'll probably pass by this avenue several times during your trip, but if you'll allow me to give you a piece of advice, leave the rush to one side and stop for an afternoon of window-shopping and browsing in the best-known shops on the streets.
+On Fifth Avenue You'll probably pass by this avenue several times during your trip, but if you'll allow me to give you some advice, leave the rush to one side and stop for an afternoon of window-shopping and browsing in the most famous shops on its streets.

 Very close to Central Park you have Trump Tower, and from there, endless shops, shopping centres and tourist attractions such as the Empire State Building, St. Patrick's Cathedral, Rockefeller Center, the MET, the Public Library and further down, the Flatiron Building, New York's first skyscraper.
 By the way, if shopping is what really brings you to New York, don't miss Woodbury Commons, New York's best outlets, where you can go on an excursion that includes transfers and some discounts.